WestGrid/ubcSummerSchool2018/1-program.md

     or Graham), and
 - ideally with a persistent environment for MATLAB use, including beyond the particular summer courses

+We are looking to have a MATLAB session in one of the last two days of the schools.
+The class could be either half-day (3 hours) or full-day (6 hours).

 Mathworks can easily provide training with the first two requirements met, assuming that
 - all the right software is in place for use
 - enough lead time to prepare